Cosmology of Cubic Poincar\'e Gauge gravity: Data Sets and Model Comparisons

 In our MCMC analysis, we evaluated the discrepancy of the observational Hubble data values $H_{\rm obs} (z_i)$, from the theoretical Hubble parameter values $H(z_i,\Theta)$ with model parameters $\Theta$, with an observational error of $\sigma _H (z_i)$, using $\chi _{\rm CC}^2$ which is calculated through

 Furthermore, we used the DESI first year data sets (DR1) of BAO measurements \cite{DESI:2024mwx,DESI:2024lzq,DESI:2024uvr,DESI:2024aqx,DESI:2016fyo,DESI:2024kob}, derived from observations of tens of millions of extragalactic sources, including galaxies, quasars and Lyman-$\alpha$ forest tracers.
 These data sets offer high-precision constraints on the transverse comoving distance, the Hubble expansion rate and their angle-averaged combination- each expressed relative to the comoving sound horizon at the drag epoch - across seven redshift bins spanning the range $0.1 < z < 4.2$.
 DR1 represents a major milestone in observational cosmology.
 Based on 13 months of data collection, it includes high-confidence spectroscopic redshifts for approximately 18.7 million sources, making it the most extensive dataset of its kind to date.
 In addition to BAO, DR1 also includes full-shape analyses of the two-point correlation function, allowing for complementary constraints on the growth of structure.
 Together, these results yield tight bounds on $\Lambda$CDM parameters, including $\Omega _{\rm m} \simeq 0.296$ and $H_0 \simeq 68.6$ km/s/Mpc, and place competitive limits on the sum of neutrino masses.
 Initial findings also show mild tension with the standard cosmological constant models, hinting at possible time variation in dark energy.
+In order to avoid overlapping data sets, we consider only DESI data and decide not to include other BAO data sets for this reason.